mukulRajSharma/dungeonGame/README.md

 * The starter code uses the observer pattern to ensure the frontend and backend are in a consistent state and that they are not tightly coupled.
 It would be advisable to do the same for the changes you will make.
 * The majority of marks available (see below) are for having a well designed application that meets the requirements.
 Avoid adding extra complexity and extensions till you have something that meets the most basic requirements.
 * You will need to engage in research to learn parts of JavaFX yourself.
 This is expected, and an important learning process mirroring real-world development.
 You may also have to research how to configure VSCode to work with JavaFX to make some functionality work - this is similarly an important learning process.
 You should not expect to be taught all of the necessary JavaFX functionality.
-* For JUnit in VSCode - it can be useful to run CTRL-SHIFT-P and run "clean the Java language server workspace" if you have having issues with packages/tests recognition.
+* For JUnit in VSCode - it can be useful to run CTRL-SHIFT-P and run "clean the Java language server workspace" if you are having issues with packages/tests recognition.
 * For JUnit tests - for this to work in VSCode, it is important to make the test classes public and named after the file they are inside.

 ## Important Technical Notes